 A Hidden Paradise: Salina, The Aeolian Islands, ItalyThis post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 This was basically the view we got to wake up to for 7 days straight during our time in Salina.

 Can anything be more peaceful and relaxing? 🙂

 This was the last destination on our month-long Italian vacation.
 It was almost like our trip went from the most city-like (Rome), to the most remote (Salina).

 Where is Salina?
 It’s part of the Aeolian Islands, a set of small islands off the coast of Sicily.